 If the tenant fails to get his or her personal property in time, the landlord does not have to return the property or pay the tenant for the value of the property.

 Public sale of tenant's property

 If the landlord sells the property at a public sale, s/he may apply the money toward any amount the tenant owes.
 Any money over that amount must be paid to the tenant, if the landlord knows where to find the tenant.
-If the landlord does not know where to find the tenant, any surplus must be disposed of in accordance with Title 67, Chapter 4a, Unclaimed Property Act, including Part 2, Standards for Determining When Property is Abandoned or Unclaimed.
+If the landlord does not know where to find the tenant, any surplus must be disposed of in accordance with Revised Uniform Unclaimed Property Act, including Part 2, Presumption of Abandonment.